XavierTho/cantella_frontend/navigation/gradelog.md

       } else {
         // Log an error message if the response is not successful console.error('Failed to load grade logs.');
       }

+      // Make a GET request to the backend API to fetch grade logs for all users const allUsersResponse = await fetch('http://127.0.0.1:8887/api/gradelog/all', {
+        credentials: 'include', // Include credentials for authentication });

+      // Check if the response is successful if (allUsersResponse.ok) {
+        // Parse the JSON data from the response const allUsersLogs = await allUsersResponse.json();
+        // Call the function to display the average grades for all users displayAllUsersAverageGrades(allUsersLogs);
+      } else {
+        // Log an error message if the response is not successful console.error('Failed to load grade logs for all users.');
+      }
     } catch (error) {
       // Log any errors that occur during the fetch operation